 The A-ABR, however, should not be completed before the infant is 32 weeks gestational age because it tends to generate more referrals for diagnostic testing and therefore screening should be delayed until the baby has reached this age.

-Any NICU infant who fails the initial A-ABR neonatal hearing screening should receive a referral to an audiologist for an audiologic evaluation that includes a diagnostic ABR (JCIH 2007).
+Any NICU infant who refers on the initial A-ABR neonatal hearing screening should receive a referral to an audiologist for an audiologic evaluation that includes a diagnostic ABR (JCIH 2007).

 If a newborn does not pass his/her hearing screening, is it acceptable to repeat the screening more than one time?